arokettu/docker-json5-to-json/docs/index.rst

 License
 =======

-The library is available as open source under the terms of the `MIT No Attribution License`_.
+The image build script is available under the terms of the `MIT No Attribution License`_.

+The original CLI tool is licensed under the `ISC License <https://github.com/callum-oakley/json5-to-json/blob/master/LICENCE>`__.

 .. _MIT No Attribution License: https://opensource.org/license/MIT-0